Rugshan/BankApp/README.md

 The main requirements were to implement a design pattern and a graphical user interface.
 The most intimidating task was creating the GUI.
 We were asked to learn how to create one on our own.

+UML diagrams were created but will not be included in this repository.

 How BankApp works:
 1. Compile and Run BankApp (was created in NetBeans)
 2. There are two types of users